-The primary mission of the United Hospital Fund, a 501(c)(3) organization, is to shape positive change in health care for the people of New York.
-Founded in 1879 to support voluntary hospitals and assist them in solving common problems, today the Fund works to advance policies and support programs that promote high-quality, patient-centered health care services that are accessible to all persons across the full spectrum of care.
+The primary mission of the United Hospital Fund, a 501(c)(3) organization, is to build a more effective health care system for every New Yorker.
+An independent, nonprofit organization, UHF analyzes public policy to inform decision-makers, finds common ground among diverse stakeholders, and develops and supports innovative programs that improve the quality, accessibility, affordability, and experience of patient care..
+Founded in 1879 to support voluntary hospitals and assist them in solving common problems, today UHF works to advance policies and support programs that promote high-quality, patient-centered health care services that are accessible to all persons across the full spectrum of care.

-The Fund undertakes research and policy analysis to improve financing and delivery of care in hospitals, clinics, nursing homes, and other care settings.
+UHF undertakes research and policy analysis to improve financing and delivery of care in hospitals, clinics, nursing homes, and other care settings.
 It raises funds and gives grants to examine emerging issues and stimulate innovative health care programs, and it works collaboratively with civic, professional, and volunteer leaders to identify and realize opportunities for change.
-The Next Step in Care campaign is one of the Fund’s many initiatives to improve patient care, especially for those most vulnerable.
+The Next Step in Care campaign is one of UHF’s many initiatives to improve patient care, especially for those most vulnerable.
 It is taking shape in New York, but is envisioned as national in scope.

 More information about United Hospital Fund is available from its website.